Last Stop on Market Street: Awards

 Amongst its many honors, Last Stop on Market Street was awarded the 2016 Newbery Medal, arguably the most highly regarded U.S. prize in children’s literature.
 This award marked a historic moment in the Newbery's history as Matt de la Peña became the first ever Hispanic American author to win the Medal.
 It also was regarded as a breakthrough moment for picture books, as Last Stop on Market Street became only the second-ever picture book to win the award, with the first being in 1982.
+Picture books typically do not win the Newbery Medal because the committee makes its decision for the recipient of the award primarily based on text.
 Prior to 2016 only nine of the 403 Newbery Medal and Honor titles were picture books, seven of them being Newbery honors and two winning the medal.
+The vivid descriptions in the book that make it possible to separate the images from the text is a likely contributor to Last Stop on Market Street being awarded the Newbery.